To grow up resilient, powerful, and heard kids must be a priority in

 - Even though more District-wide seats are on the ballot during non-presidential election years, turnout drops during those cycles.

-- In addition to the presidential race, DC voters cast their ballots for two at-large council seats and the ward 2, 4, 7, and 8 council seats are on the ballot during presidential cycle elections.
+- In addition to the presidential race, in 2020 DC voters cast their ballots for two at-large council seats and the ward 2, 4, 7, and 8 council seats were on the ballot during presidential cycle elections.
 Between the 2016 and 2020 elections, voter participation increased from 22% to 28% in the primary, and 65% to 67% in the general.

 DC Election Participation Trends